 Take the example generator and modify it to add a second layer of shifts.

 Extend the example generator to allow for use of characters other than a-z.
 Make it shift the new characters independently of the alpha characters, such that punctuation is only encoded as other punctuation marks.

 Build a gate that can take a Caesar shifted

-tapeand produce possible unshifted
+tapeand produce all possible unshifted

 Modify the example generator into a